 Sandhill Cranes mate for life, choosing their partners based on dancing displays.
 Displaying birds stretch their wings, pump their heads, bow, and leap into the air.
 Although each female usually lays two eggs, only one nestling typically survives to fledge.
 Mated pairs and their juvenile offspring stay together all through the winter, until the 9- to 10-month-old juveniles finally separate from their parents the following spring.
 During migration and winter the family units group together with other families and nonbreeders, forming loose roosting and feeding flocks—in some places numbering in the tens of thousands.
 Eggs, nestlings, and injured or sick adults may be hunted by foxes, raccoons, coyotes, wolves, bobcats, crows, ravens, eagles, and owls.
 Cranes attack aerial predators by leaping into the air and kicking their feet forward.
 They threaten terrestrial predators by spreading their wings and hissing, eventually resorting to kicking.Back to top

-In general, Sandhill Cranes are numerous and their populations have been increasing by about 5 percent per year since 1966, according to the North American Breeding Bird Survey.
-They score an 11 out of 20 on the Continental Concern Score and are not considered a species of concern in the North American Waterbird Conservation Plan.
+In general, Sandhill Cranes are numerous, and their populations increased a little over 4% per year between 1966 and 2019 according to the North American Breeding Bird Survey.
+Partners in Flight estimates the breeding population at 560,000 and rates them 8 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
 However, the Mississippi Sandhill Crane (a subspecies) is endangered, largely from conversion of their wet pine savanna habitat into pine plantations.
 Another isolated population in Florida is of concern but not presently endangered.
 Sandhill Crane populations recover slowly, partly because each breeding pair usually has only one chick per year that survives to fledging.
 The future of Sandhill Cranes is mainly tied to the fate of their habitat.
 It’s particularly important to conserve wetlands in the ranges of nonmigratory populations, and in staging and wintering areas where large migratory flocks congregate.Back to top